AIDASoft/podio/tests/schema_evolution/code_gen/README.md

 # *Code generation* tests for schema evolution

-This folder contains small and targeted test cases to ensure that code generateion related to schema evolution works as expected.
+This folder contains small and targeted test cases to ensure that code generation related to schema evolution works as expected.
 The goal is to have rather small test cases that focus on one specific (or a limited set of related) schema changes to ensure that the related code generation works as intended.